kylep/kyle.pericak.com/content/posts/gcp/gcp-firestore-python.md

 # The key file is an exported JSON file from the IAM tool
 key_file_path = '{}/gcp_keys/datastore_admin.json'.format(environ['HOME'])

+# When running this on a local system, the cloud.google package from GCP
-# GCP expects the GOOGLE_APPLICATION_CREDENTIALS environment variable to be set
+# expects the GOOGLE_APPLICATION_CREDENTIALS environment variable to be set
 # to the exported IAM key file's path
 environ['GOOGLE_APPLICATION_CREDENTIALS'] = key_file_path